mautic/developer-documentation-new/docs/rest_api/stages.rst

      - string
      - Name of the User who created the Stage
    * - ``modifiedBy``
-     - integer or null
+     - integer
      - ID of the User who last modified the Stage
    * - ``modifiedByUser``
-     - string or null
+     - string
      - Name of the User who last modified the Stage
    * - ``id``
      - integer
      - ID of the Stage
    * - ``name``
      - string
-     - Stage name - **required**
+     - Stage name
    * - ``category``
-     - object or null
+     - object
      - The Category assigned to the Stage
    * - ``weight``
      - integer
      - Stage weight
    * - ``description``
-     - string or null
+     - string
      - Description of the Stage
    * - ``publishUp``
-     - datetime or null
+     - datetime
      - Activation date and time for the Stage
    * - ``publishDown``
-     - datetime or null
+     - datetime
      - Deactivation date and time for the Stage

 .. vale off